 For anyone travelling in Sri Lanka, if you take one train trip, take this one.
 The view alone is worth the journey.

-Train Travel in Sri Lanka – Planning, buying tickets and tips
+Train Travel in Sri Lanka – Travel Tips

 Train travel in Sri Lanka is a fairly relaxed affair, certainly much more so than in neighbouring India.
 Advance buying of tickets is rarely necessary, with the exception of some of the tourist trains on the Colombo – Kandy line.